Dragon found on campus

 Ness says he’s been called to deal with raccoons, possums, chipmunks and small birds that have gotten into UW facilities, appear to be injured or are just in places where they shouldn’t be.
 He’s been called more than once about red-tailed hawks nesting on campus.
 When the fledglings are young, they make “a lot of weird noises.”
 But Ness says usually the young hawks are fine and just waiting for their parents to come home with a meal.

 “I’ve only had one call for a snake and it was garter snake.
-This is the first bearded reptile I’ve seen on campus,” Ness says.
+This is the first reptile I’ve seen on campus,” Ness says.
 “Last fall, I kept getting calls, for like two weeks, about a green-and-yellow parakeet flying over by Russell Labs and Steenbock Library.
 I was never able to catch that one.
 But seems like another example of an escaped pet.”

 Ness says he’ll keep the bearded dragon safe for another week or so.
 He’s already located a new home for the little guy if no one claims it.